 The in-cabin transportation of a service dog is considered separately from the issue of the Special Permit.
 Passengers wishing to apply for their dogs to travel in the aircraft cabin should submit an additional request to AFCD for approval and provide the following additional information:

 - A recent letter written from their medical doctor illustrating why he/she is required to travel with an assistance dog (or equivalent).

 Applications can be submitted in person or by post and generally take 5 working days from the date of receipt of the application form and permit fee to the date of issue, subject to the provision of all required information.
 Please apply well in advance and make allowances for mailing time.

 For more details, please refer to the AFCD website.
-In light of the AFCD’s stringent requirements, we ask that you contact our local reservations office and/or AFCD as far in advance as possible so that we can assist you with the permitting process and make necessary arrangements for the transport of your animal.
+In light of the AFCD’s stringent requirements, we ask that you contact our local Global contact centres and/or AFCD as far in advance as possible so that we can assist you with the permitting process and make necessary arrangements for the transport of your animal.